-SCDM contains the lowest LD{50} or LC{50} value for any mammalian species by the oral and dermal exposures, in controlled dose studies, with durations of less than 24 hours.
-LD{50} and LC{50} data that are reported in the references as less than or greater than a particular value are considered non definitive and are not used in SCDM.
+SCDM contains the lowest $LD{50}$ or $LC{50}$ value for any mammalian species by the oral and dermal exposures, in controlled dose studies, with durations of less than 24 hours. $LD{50}$ and $LC{50}$ data that are reported in the references as less than or greater than a particular value are considered non definitive and are not used in SCDM.

-2.2.4 ED10 and Weight-of-Evidence - Oral, Inhalation
+2.2.4 $ED{10}$ and Weight-of-Evidence - Oral, Inhalation

-When a cancer SF with WOE is not available, SCDM uses ED{10} oral and inhalation values to calculate cancer SF (see Section 3.3 of this methodology document).
-SCDM does not assign ED{10} values to radionuclides.
-For all other substances, SCDM uses data from the following references, listed in order of preference for oral and inhalation ED{10} and associated WOEs:
+When a cancer SF with WOE is not available, SCDM uses $ED{10}$ oral and inhalation values to calculate cancer SF (see Section 3.1 of this methodology document).
+SCDM does not assign $ED{10}$ values to radionuclides.
+For all other substances, SCDM uses data from the following references, listed in order of preference for oral and inhalation $ED{10}$ and associated WOEs:

 - U.S. EPA.
 1989.
-Methodology for Evaluating Potential Carcinogenicity in Support of Reportable Quantity Adjustments Pursuant to CERCLA Section 102 (EPA_ED10), Office of Health and Environmental Assessment, Washington DC (EPA/600/8-89/053). - U.S. EPA.
+Methodology for Evaluating Potential Carcinogenicity in Support of Reportable Quantity Adjustments Pursuant to CERCLA Section 102 (EPA\ED10), Office of Health and Environmental Assessment, Washington DC (EPA/600/8-89/053). - U.S. EPA.
 1986.
 Superfund Public Health Evaluation Manual (SPHEM), Office of Emergency and Remedial Response, Washington DC (EPA/540/1-86/060) (OSWER Directive 9285, 4-1).

-ED{10} data that are reported in the references as less than or greater than a particular value are considered non definitive and are not used in SCDM.
-Values that are included in EPA_ED10 are provided as potency factors; the reciprocal of these potency factors are used as ED{10} values in SCDM.
+$ED{10}$ data that are reported in the references as less than or greater than a particular value are considered non definitive and are not used in SCDM.
+Values that are included in EPA\ED10 are provided as potency factors; the reciprocal of these potency factors are used as $ED{10}$ values in SCDM.

-2.3 Mobility Information
+2.3 Mobility/Volatility Information

-Vapor pressures and Henry's Law Constants are used to determine the gas migration potential and gas mobility potential for each substance.
+Vapor pressures and Henry's Law Constants are used to determine the gas migration potential, gas mobility potential, and whether a substance is treated as a gas and/or particulate for the air migration pathway.
+They are also used to determine the vapor migration potential and whether a substance is considered volatile for the SsI component.
 Water solubility and soil/water distribution coefficients are used to determine ground water mobility factor values.
-Henry's Law Constants are also used to determine volatilization half life.
+Henry's Law Constants are also used to determine volatilization half-life.